MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/what-s-new-in-microsoft-social-engagement.md

 After signing in to [!INCLUDE [pn-social-engagement-short](../includes/pn-social-engagement-short.md)], the app presents a new start page called **Home**.
 It provides helpful resources and additional information in one spot.
 We'll be adding more features to the start page in future releases.

-### Quick setup and instant insights in fresh solutions
+### Quick setup and initial insights in fresh solutions

 [!INCLUDE [pn-social-engagement-short](../includes/pn-social-engagement-short.md)] will guide users of newly created solutions to success.
-It's easy to access and set up and lets you start with the first search topic about your brand within minutes.
-Users will get instant value with intelligent insights.
+This quick setup is available to you on **Home** if your solution doesn't have any search topics set up yet.
+You will create your first search topic and get initial insights within minutes.

 ## [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] 2018 Update 1.8